Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ---

 Firstly lets start our target machine and give it a few minutes to start all relevant services.
-We can also either the start the AttackBox or as in my case connect our own machine to the TryHackMe VPN.
+We can also either start the AttackBox or as in my case connect our own machine to the TryHackMe VPN.

 ---